alexgeraldo/aw-project/back-end/backend-services/reviews-service.md

-# Reviews Backend Service ADR
+# Backend Reviews Service ADR

 ## Status

 [Proposed]

+## Context

+The backend Reviews Service division, surged from the architectural principle of spliting the backend into business oriented services.

-## Context and Description
+## Description

-Our small team is developing a new meat related app called QR Meat that allows to check on meat products and related information.
-We need to decide on how we are going to divide the in terms of Micro-frontends to ensure requirements such as modularity, reusability, flexibility, testability and maintainability.
+This service is responsible for managing user Reviews.

 ## Resources

+Reviews are a Star rating (1-5) assigned by users to a specific entity (Products on this case)

 ## Rest API